 Bali - The Tropical Getaway

-Tegalalang Rice Terrace – Gorgeous green rice terraces spread across acres of land, is one of the most beautiful sights you will witness in Bali.
+Tegalalang Rice Terrace, Bali – Gorgeous green rice terraces spread across acres of land, is one of the most beautiful sights you will witness in Bali.
 There are many such rice paddies here, but Tegalalang and Jatiluwih rice terraces are the most popular and picturesque amongst them.
 Tegalalang situated near Ubud is more approachable and therefore most visited.
-You can go down and enjoy the fields from close or sit in restaurant and enjoy the view from above.
+You can go down and enjoy the fields from close or sit in a restaurant and enjoy the view from above.
 While you are there, don’t miss the swing ride.
 There is a wobbly swing hung between two palm trees and while swinging you can enjoy the sweeping and breathtaking price paddies.
-An experience which should not be missed.
+An experience that should not be missed.
 The rice terraces are open 24 hours but the restaurants close at 18:00

-Uluwatu Temple – Bali has many temples spread all over the island and some of them are quite spectacular.
+Uluwatu Temple, Bali – Bali has many temples spread all over the island and some of them are quite spectacular.
 Uluwatu is one of the nine directional temples of Bali.
 It is situated on the edge of a majestic cliff and gives you encompassing views of the Indian Ocean.
 The temple does not have much to offer.
-What attracts hordes of tourists to this place is the enchanting views and the traditional fire and Kecak dance which is performed every day with the background of beautiful sunset.
+What attracts hordes of tourists to this place is the enchanting views and the traditional fire and Kecak dance which is performed every day with the background of a beautiful sunset.

-Mount Batur – Indonesia has the largest number of volcanoes in the world.
+Mount Batur, Bali – Indonesia has the largest number of volcanoes in the world.
 Mount Agung is an active volcano in Bali which keeps erupting at regular interval.
 But the volcano which attracts visitors is Mount Batur.
-Situated in Kintamani, north-eastern part of the Bali, it attracts a lot of visitors especially those who want to hike.
+Situated in Kintamani, the north-eastern part of the Bali, it attracts a lot of visitors especially those who want to hike.
 You have to climb for two hours on a relatively steep hike and how you manage depends on your physical fitness.
 It is best to go with the local guides as the trekking has to start in the dark if you hope to reach the summit in time to see the amazing and golden sunrise.
 The volcano is also active but it last erupted in 2000 and there is an enormous crater.
 The black lava spread can still be seen.
-May to July are the best seasons to visit Mount Batur.
+May to July is the best season to visit Mount Batur.

 If you have time, there are many other places in Bali where you can visit and appreciate, But if there is time restraint, make a beeline for these charming locations at least.